Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

-Propane and other gas-powered heaters will run for a certain length of time given the conditions, how hot you burn it, and the size of the fuel tank.
-For example, some heaters will last a couple of hours on a 1 pound propane cylinder.
+Propane and other gas-powered heaters will run for a specific time, given the conditions, how hot you burn it, and the fuel tank size.
+For example, some heaters will last a couple of hours on a 1-pound propane cylinder.

 Again, the run time will depend on how hot your heater is and how much fuel you have.
-Some people like a 5-gallon propane tank and will run the heater all day and night.
-Other people only want the heater to take off the chill before calling it a night.
+Some people like a 5-gallon propane tank and run the heater all day and night.
+Other people only want the heater to remove the chill before calling it a night.

-No matter which heater you are using, make sure you have plenty of fuel.
-Looking at your heater and realizing you have no way to use it is no fun.
+No matter which heater you use, ensure you have plenty of fuel.
+Looking at your heater and realizing you cannot use it is no fun.

-Camping can be rough on your equipment, rocks, tree stumps, and plenty of dirt can be tough on a tent heater.
-You want a heater that is durable and can stand up to the rigors of the outdoors.
+Camping can be rough on your equipment.
+Rocks, tree stumps, and plenty of dirt can be tough on a tent heater.
+You want a durable heater that can stand up to the rigors of the outdoors.

-Your heater needs to be able to stand up to camping, end of story.
+Your heater must be able to stand up to camping, end of story.

 Many heaters come with a one-year warranty, but this is something you will want to check before you buy the heater.
 A quality company will stand behind its product.